THE NATURE

 Home page

+Despite the large volume of rain that we have had this month, there were several days of quite pleasant sunshine which at least allowed me to grab a few pictures.
 First is this photo of a great tit feeding its young family.
 This photograph was take as it returned to its nest with a beak full of tasty grubs for its young.
-Each parent bird must have been averaging 40 trips back and forth to the Down on the River Dane these young mallards were now mature enough to fend for themselves, and promptly disappeared when I arrived.
+Each parent bird must have been averaging 40 trips back and forth to the nest every hour, based on the number of flights they made in 15 minutes that I watched them.
+Down on the River Dane these young mallards were now mature enough to fend for themselves, and promptly disappeared when I arrived.
 Staying by the river these two photographs compare views of a small island in the river seven months apart.

 to June Journal / Back